 You’ve finally decided on a major purchase.
 But you’re not done yet.
 At the cash register, the clerk is sure to try selling you an extended warranty.

 Should you bite?
 Generally, no. But it depends.
-Typically, Money Talks News founder Stacy Johnson says, extended warranties cost more than they’re worth.
+Money Talks News founder Stacy Johnson says that typically, extended warranties cost more than they’re worth.
 But, many new products seem to be fragile and complex, Stacy told me recently, and so his opinion is wavering a bit.

 What should you do?